Porsgrunn (town)

-is a town and the administrative centre of Porsgrunn Municipality in Telemark county, Norway.
+Porsgrunn (/no/) is a town and the administrative centre of Porsgrunn Municipality in Telemark county, Norway.
 The town is located at the mouth of the Porsgrunn river where it joins the Frierfjorden.
 The town of Skien lies immediately to the north of the town of Porsgrunn.
-The town of Brevik lies about 10 km to the south of Porsgrunn, just north of Heistad.
+The town of Brevik lies about 10 km to the south of Porsgrunn, just north of the village of Heistad.
 The European route E18 highway passes through the southern part of the town of Porsgrunn.

 The town is part of the Porsgrunn/Skien metropolitan area, so Statistics Norway does not track the population of the town separately.
-The portion of the urban area within Porsgrunn Municipality is 20.99 km2 and it has a population (2022) of 34,291 with a population density of 1634 PD/km2.
+The portion of the urban area within Porsgrunn Municipality is 21.06 km2 and it has a population (2025) of and a population density of 1660 PD/km2.